cmm2209/personal-website/content/teaching/_index.md

       subtitle: ''
       text: |-
         **Instructor of Record - Graduate Seminars**

         Indiana University
-        -Baroque and Classical Musical Form
+          - Baroque and Classical Musical Form
+          - Renaissance Counterpoint
+          - History of Music Theory I
+          - Graduate Theory Review
+          - Music and Media Revolutions

+        Rutgers University
+          - Study in Music Analysis

+        University of British Columbia
+          - Topics in the History of Music Theory

         Some to undergraduates, others to graduates.